The first battle of the Great Boer War, also known as the Battle of Dundee, fought in Northern Natal on 20th October 1899

 Möller and his now much reduced mounted force ended up in a farm building some miles from Talana Hill in the middle of the Boer force advancing from Newcastle, where they surrendered.
 The two squadrons led by Major Knox managed to evade the Boers and returned to the British lines.

-Casualties: British casualties were 51 killed and 203 wounded of the infantry battalions.
+Casualties at the Battle of Talana Hill: British casualties were 51 killed and 203 wounded of the infantry battalions.
 Some 150 men were captured with Möller, around 80 of them 18th Hussars.
 Boer casualties were around 200.
 The 3 Krupp guns were left on Talana Hill, but recovered by the Boers following the British withdrawal from Dundee.

-Follow-up: The British marked the battle as a victory, but it was only a temporary reprieve from the inexorable Boer invasion of Northern Natal and the British retreat into Ladysmith.
+Follow-up to the Battle of Talana Hill: The British marked the battle as a victory, but it was only a temporary reprieve from the inexorable Boer invasion of Northern Natal and the British retreat into Ladysmith.

 The more percipient among British officers considered the tactics of close order infantry advance against modern smokeless magazine rifles in the hands of skilled marksmen to be an anachronism.
 Penn Symons decided that he had no time to delay the attack on Talana Hill due to the imminent arrival of General Joubert’s advance guard commanded by Erasmus down the Newcastle road.
 The only tactic available was for the infantry to storm the hill after a brief artillery barrage.
 Penn Symons’ deployment of the mounted force behind Talana Hill was perceptive and could have brought about the capture of Meyer’s whole force, if he had not been let down by his subordinate cavalry commander.